 This guide describes deploying a cluster in a private environment consisting of one master node and one worker node.

-• a personal computer from which the operations will be performed;
+• a personal computer from which you run operations

-• a dedicated physical server or virtual machine (Bastion host) where the container registry and related components will be deployed;
+• a dedicated physical server or virtual machine for the container registry

 • two physical servers or two virtual machines for the cluster nodes.